 When you are on a long trail you will go through phases where you may want to be around people all the time, then you may want to change and be around people less of the time.

 If being around people appeals to you then finding a campsite is simple, there are always proximity sites to shelters.
-Though for those of us seeking sanctuary, the next best place is a stealth camp either before or after a shelter or in unique view areas!
+However for those of us seeking sanctuary, the next best place is a stealth camp either before or after a shelter or in unique view areas!

 The big trails, like the Appalachian Trail, are well known for the numerous shelters that exist along the entirety of the trail, these almost operate as hubs for people to meet up and have gatherings at night before sleep, so what is the point of stealth camping?